chibisov/django-proxy-storage/docs/index.md

 **Authorization**

 With single endpoint it's easy to implement authorization for files from different storages.
-With help of [content object field context](#content-object-field-context) it's even easier to facilitate authorization for exact model instances.
+With the help of [content object field context](#content-object-field-context) it's even easier to facilitate authorization for exact model instances.
 You can read more from [authorization example](#authorization).

 **Multiple original storages**